By Sabrina Sucato and Abby Audenino

 4 3rd St., Troy

 Trojan Horse Antiques began in 2008 on River Street, but has since grown to a successful shop that requires a larger space.
-Now, located on 3rd Street in the heart of downtown Troy, Trojan Horse Antiques offers a diverse inventory of home décor, furniture, pottery, and many other bits and pieces that will catch your eye.
+Now located on 3rd Street in the heart of downtown Troy, Trojan Horse Antiques offers a diverse inventory of home décor, furniture, pottery, and many other bits and pieces that will catch your eye.

 View this post on Instagram

-224 Main St, Germantown
+224 Main St., Germantown

-606 Warren St, Hudson
+606 Warren St., Hudson

 It’s hard to describe Red Chair on Warren as an antique store.
 Yes, it technically is an antique store, thanks to its exquisite collection of 17th-, 18th-, and 19th-century collectibles.
 One step into the Warren Street shop, however, and you’ll think you wandered straight into a home editorial photoshoot.
 With treasures that play into the gray, blue, and white palettes, the shop is centered around Swedish, Belgian, and French antiques, and owner Jocie Sinauer frequently makes trips to France to hand-select items for the shop.
 Even if you’re not in the market for antiques at the moment, Red Chair the shop is a must-visit for interior inspiration alone.

-7578 N Broadway, Red Hook
+7578 North Broadway, Red Hook

-24 W Market St, Rhinebeck
+24 West Market St., Rhinebeck

 As something of a hidden gem in Rhinebeck, the Beekman Arms Antique Market is an upscale vintage center for collectable wares, jewelry, and decorative items.
 It’s located behind the Beekman Arms inside a classic red, two-story barn, so keep an eye out when you drive into town.

-19 Old Farm Rd, Red Hook
+19 Old Farm Rd., Red Hook

-17 E Market St., Red Hook
+17 East Market St., Red Hook

-4192 Albany Post Rd, Hyde Park
+4192 Albany Post Rd., Hyde Park

-A hub of Hudson Valley history, the Hyde Park Antiques Center makes the most of its 9,500 square feet of space, filling it with everything from vintage bureaus and armchairs to sconces, clocks, and dishware.
+A hub of Hudson Valley history, the Hyde Park Antiques Center makes the most of its 9,500 sq ft of space, filling it with everything from vintage bureaus and armchairs to sconces, clocks, and dishware.
 Set back on Route 9 in Hyde Park, the antique center was once used as a stage stop between New York City and Albany in the 1700s, and then served as the headquarters for President Roosevelt’s secret service contingency in the 1930s and 1940s.
 Today, Hyde Park Antique Center provides an ever-changing antique selection that exemplifies the history of the Hudson Valley and beyond.

 3301 Franklin Ave., Millbrook